Who do we work with in our local community?

 Graph of ethnic mix of Staff compared to Crawley:

 A Staff Survey was introduced in 2017 following the merger with Chichester College.
 It asks a range of different questions.
-Some key responses were:
+Some key responses for 2020 were:

 The sickness absence rate for College staff has continued to fall over the past few years.
-Last year 5.7 days were lost per employee, compared to 8.5 days which is the national average for the public sector.
+Last year 2.4 days were lost per employee, compared to 5.8 days according to the CIPD.